 Modern Slavery Legislation

-Kiwis care about the people who make our products.
 Together, we’re calling for dignity and fairness for everyone, no matter where they live.

-We need modern slavery law now
+A modern slavery law for Aotearoa

 No matter where we live, everyone should be safe at work, treated with dignity, and rewarded fairly.
 Right now, modern slavery stands in the way of those things for 50 million people around the world.
 And here in New Zealand – we’re connected to the problem.
 Many of the people stuck in slavery right now are producing products we use every day.